shengchenyang/AyugeSpiderTools/README_en.md

 2. This library mainly promotes the functionality of the scrapy extension (i.e. the enhanced version of the custom template).
 In theory, using this library should not affect your scrapy project and other components.

+3. Code test coverage is a bit low, should you consider increasing it?

+    Regardless, don’t worry, I will use it in conjunction with automated testing of local services.

-3. If you want to contribute to this project, please refer to the [example](https://ayugespidertools.readthedocs.io/en/latest/additional/contribute.html) pull request.
+1. If you want to contribute to this project, please refer to the [example](https://ayugespidertools.readthedocs.io/en/latest/additional/contribute.html) pull request.

 ## Build Your Own Library